 Related:

 I’m not recommending any payment SDKs in this blog because it’s not really your choice.
-When integrating a payment gateway, you will have to use whatever SDK or technology your financial partner is using.
+When integrating payment gateways, you will have to use whatever SDK or technology your financial partner is using.
 That means that if a bank you’re partnering with uses an SDK by MasterCard or Razor, or NMI, etc. — you’ll have to stick with it.
 Or else work on custom integration using your partner’s APIs.

 What are the main steps you need to take to build a mobile wallet app?